 On June 22nd 25151 worked the 12.50 Carlisle - Glasgow Central.

+On August 3rd 25151 was stabled at Springs Branch.
 On August 7th the 12.24 Preston -Blackpool North was worked by 25151 following the failure of a diesel multiple unit.
 Two weeks later on August 18th 25151 worked the 17.22 Carlisle - Glasgow Central.
 Two days later (20th), it worked the 07.00 Ayr - Glasgow Central, followed by the 11.55 Glasgow Central - Carlisle.

 25151 was stabled at Northwich on September 1st.
 Two days later (3rd) 25151 was working the loaded 8E08 TFO Oakleigh - Barnby Dun soda ash train which was being delivered from the ICI plant to Rockware Glass.
 The fully fitted train was operating under a Class 6 designation with disc brake fitted covhops, known as 'Girlings' after the brake manufacturer.
 A hopper wagon was provided next to the brakevan, this allowed the guard to observe the operation of the brake blocks during the brake test, something not easily checked on the disc braked vehicles.
 The train was normally diagrammed for a Type 4 locomotive, but on September 3rd the load was within the limits for a Type 2.